-HTTP was conceived as essentially a protocol for transferring files.
-A logical consequence was to design it on top of a connection-oriented transport protocol such as TCP.
+Interception caches [31] intercept client requests on their path to origin servers and respond to clients on servers' behalf.
+Interception caching is attractive to Internet Service Providers (ISPs) because it occurs transparently to clients and thus relieves ISPs of the administrative burden of configuring client browsers; in fact, ISPs often do not even know or have control over the endusers, as their immediate clients may actually be other ISPs or corporate networks.
+On the other hand, interception caches use servers' IP addresses when responding to clients thereby impersonating the origin servers and violating the end-to-end principle of the Internet [33].
+One particular implication of this violation is that an interception cache can disrupt a Web intercation if some client packets bypass the interception cache on their way to the server (see Section IV-A).
+As a result, interception caches can only be deployed safely if there is a point in the network that is guaranteed to see all packets from a given client.
+This implies significant deployment limitations for interception caches.
+In general, because of its violation of the end-to-end principle, interception caching gave rise to much controversy in the Internet community.1 was to design it on top of a connection-oriented transport protocol such as TCP.
 At the same time, the current Web workload exhibits a large number of short page transfers and interactions for control purposes rather than data transfers.
-For example, in a trace of a large number of modem users [1], 26% of all interactions were cache validations that resulted in a "not-modified" response.
-Arlitt et al. observed that even for high-speed cable modem users (who intuitively would be more likely to access larger objects) and even considering only responses that did carry data ("successful" responses with 200 response code), the median response size was just 3,450 bytes [2].
-Median response sizes of 1.5-3KB were also reported in numerous earlier studies, e.g., [3], [4], [5].
+For example, in a trace of a large number of modem users [15], 26% of all interactions were cache validations that resulted in a "not-modified" response.
+Arlitt et al. observed that even for high-speed cable modem users (who intuitively would be more likely to access larger objects) and even considering only responses that did carry data ("successful" responses with 200 response code), the median response size was just 3,450 bytes [4].
+Median response sizes of 1.5-3KB were also reported in numerous earlier studies, e.g., [1], [23], [5].
+Such behavior is not always served well by TCP because of high overhead of TCP connection establishment and because of the strain connection maintenance places on the servers.